-Traditionally used in serving Champagne, coupe glasses are the stemware of choice when you're looking to show off your mixology chops.
-This modern pair features handmade crystal stems with attractive V-shaped plunges for fancier drink presentations.
+Pro tip: Traditionally used in serving champagne, coupe glasses are the stemware of choice when you're looking to show off your mixology chops.

 Lemon Chamomile Spring Cocktail

-Stainless-steel cocktail shakers help activate ice and create a frothier drink.
-This one's composed of hammered stainless-steel and is decorated with Juliska's signature woven-thread trim.
+Pro tip: Stainless-steel cocktail shakers help activate ice and create a frothier drink.

 Lemon Lavender Gin Fizz

-Food blogger Holly, of The Modern Proper, charred up some grapefruit, swapped tequila for smoky mezcal, and topped it with whipped egg whites for this grown-up, edgier version of the Paloma, a classic Mexican cocktail.
+The Modern Proper food blogger Holly charred up some grapefruit, swapped tequila for smoky mezcal, and topped it with whipped egg whites for this grown-up, edgier version of the Paloma, a classic Mexican cocktail.

 Red Wine Gin Sour

-This inventive Red Wine Gin Sour recipe was first published in the 2016 cookbook Tasting Rome, by co-authors Katie Parla and Kristina Gill.
-And instead of shaking it up with a metal cocktail shaker and Hawthorne strainer to make the egg white extra-foamy (as instructed in the original recipe), blogger Michelle Lopez, of Hummingbird High, used a plain old Mason jar and yielded the same results.
+This inventive red wine gin sour recipe was first published in the 2016 cookbook Tasting Rome, by co-authors Katie Parla and Kristina Gill.
+And instead of shaking it up with a metal cocktail shaker and Hawthorne strainer to make the egg white extra-foamy (as instructed in the original recipe), Hummingbird High blogger Michelle Lopez used a plain old mason jar and yielded the same results.
 Fresh-squeezed lemon juice balances out the sweetness of the elderflower liqueur and simple syrup, and pouring the red wine over a spoon creates an impressive ombré effect.

 Aged Eggnog Cocktail

-Yes, you can recreate those fancy-schmancy, perfectly-formed cubes they serve in hoity-toity bars.
+Pro tip: Yes, you can recreate your favorite bar's fancy-schmancy, perfectly-formed cubes.
 A silicone ice mold keeps them odor-free (especially if it comes with a handy lid that slides over the top).
 Bonus: you can stack things on top of it, too, without marring the frozen goodness inside.